replicatedhq/troubleshoot.sh/docs/source/preflight/cli-usage.md

 description: Learn how to run preflight checks from the CLI
 ---

+If you don't have preflight installed, you can check out the [installation guide](https://troubleshoot.sh/docs/#installation).

 You can run preflight checks to verify that a cluster or host meets the application requirements attempting an installation.
 While this capability is built in to some applications, you can run preflight checks using the CLI.